mason-lang/mason-lang.github.io/assets/view/type.md

 	. magnitude 1
 	. magnitude "two"
 	. magnitude String

-## Kind

-`Kind`s group multiple Impl-Types.

-	use
-		mason.Type.Kind _ kind!

-	Num-or-Str = new Kind
-		implementors. [ Number String ]

-	.
-0:Num-or-Str
+	# This uses the default implementation.
-	.
-"0":Num-or-Str
+	. magnitude null
-	. [ 0 ]:Num-or-Str

-	# You can also leave the implementors open-ended.
-	Open-Kind = Kind
-		doc.
-"Anyone can implement this."
-	kind!
-String Open-Kind
-	kind!
-Number Open-Kind

-Kinds can even implement other Kinds.

-You can even implement methods on Kinds, which passes the implementation down to its implementors.
+You can implement a Method on a Kind, which will pass the implementation down to its implementors (recursively, if its implementors are also Kinds).

-# Naming
+# prefix

-Mason uses sigils to indicate type.
+Mason uses prefixes to indicate type.
-This is just a convention and may not always be appropriate.
+This is just a convention; the compiler doesn't do anything special.

 Looks like | Means | Example
 :-: | :-: | :-:
 `?a` | `?` (option) | `?find`
-`$a` | `$` (promise) | `$read-file "Hello.txt"`
+`$a` | `$` (promise) | `$after-time`
 `@a` | `@` (bag) | `@prime = [ 2 3 5 ]`
 `a->b` | `Map` (from a to b) | `name->address`
 `a~` | `Generator` | `each~`
 `a?` | `Boolean` | `even?`

 An optional promise is `?$a`; a promise for an option is `$?a`.

 `a!` indicates a function that performs some action rather than just returning a value.